Quantum Circuit Mutants: Empirical Analysis and Recommendations: Results and Analysis

+We further applied the Pearson correlation test to assess whether these relationships are statistically significant.
+Table~\ref{tab:correlation_results} shows the results of the test.

-We studied the relationship between circuit characteristics on the survivability of faulty benchmarks, i.e., the correlation between an independent variable (e.g., number of qubits \textit{\#qubits}) and its corresponding \survivalRate with the Pearson correlation test.
-Results show that all correlation coefficients are between -0.1 and 0.1 for all circuit characteristics, indicating no correlation.
-This is expected as these characteristics, though they are important metrics for measuring the complexity of circuits, do not fully describe their computational logic, such as how qubits are entangled.
+Results show that all correlation coefficients are between -0.082 and 0.15 for all circuit characteristics, indicating only negligible or weak correlation.
+This is expected as these characteristics, though they are important metrics for measuring the complexity of circuits, are static properties of the circuit and do not capture its behavior during execution.
+Since quantum circuits exhibit highly dynamic properties, such as state evolution and entanglement propagation, static metrics alone seem insufficient to predict the \survivalRate.
+Similar observations have been noted in prior studies, where circuit complexity measures were found to be weak indicators of execution behavior and computational efficiency~\parencite{cicero2024simulation}.

+However, even though there is no strong correlation overall, we can observe that the most relevant variables are the number of multi-qubit gates (i.e., \textit{\#multiGates}) and the total number of gates (i.e., \textit{\#gates}) in the circuit.
+These variables appear to have a weak correlation with the survivability of the mutants, compared to the other variables having a negligible correlation, meaning that as the number of multi-qubit gates or the total number of gates in the original circuit increases, the \survivalRate of the mutant increases to some extent.

-\subsection{Results for RQ4 - Interactions between Algorithm and Mutation Characteristics}
+\subsection{Results for RQ4 -- Interactions between Algorithm and Mutation Characteristics}

 All results for RQ4 are presented in Figure~\ref{fig:HeatmapRQ4}.